 Our current equity compensation plan is The GEO Group, Inc. 2006 Stock Incentive Plan (the "2006 Plan"), which was approved by our shareholders at our 2006 annual meeting of shareholders.
-As of March 3, 2011, awards with respect to a total of 4,400,000 had previously been authorized for issuance under the 2006 Plan, awards with respect to a total of 2,669,946 shares of common stock had previously been issued under the 2006 Plan, and there were awards with respect to an additional total of 1,730,054 shares of common stock available for future issuance under the 2006 Plan.
+As of March 13, 2012, awards with respect to a total of 4,400,000 shares had previously been authorized for issuance under the 2006 Plan, awards with respect to a total of 2,946,096 shares of common stock had previously been issued under the 2006 Plan, and there were awards with respect to an additional total of 1,453,904 shares of common stock available for future issuance under the 2006 Plan.
 Prior to the implementation of the 2006 Plan, substantially all of our equity compensation awards had consisted of stock option grants.
-However, since the adoption of the 2006 Plan, we have issued 1,352,518 shares of restricted stock (excluding cancelled shares) and stock options representing the right to acquire 1,670,750 shares of common stock.
-Of these awards, 615,004 represent shares of restricted stock granted to the named executive officers, including 409,966 shares to Mr. Zoley, 40,628 shares to Mr. Evans, 56,972 shares to Mr. Hurley, 55,466 shares to Mr. Dominicis and 51,972 shares to Mr. Bulfin.
-These numbers include the March 1, 2011 grant of performance based restricted stock made to Mr. Zoley (100,000 shares), Mr. Evans (20,000 shares), Mr. Hurley (20,000 shares), Mr. Dominicis (20,000 shares) and Mr. Bulfin (15,000 shares).
-This grant will be forfeited if GEO does not achieve \$1.3 billion in total revenue for its fiscal year ending January 1, 2012 as certified by the compensation committee, which equals 80% of GEO's targeted total revenue for its fiscal year ending January 1, 2012.
+However, since the adoption of the 2006 Plan, we have issued 1,643,518 shares of restricted stock (excluding cancelled shares) and stock options representing the right to acquire 1,722,600 shares of common Of these awards, 790,004 represent shares of restricted stock granted to the named executive officers, including 509,966 shares to Mr. Zoley, 60,628 shares to Mr. Evans, 76,972 shares to Mr. Hurley, 75,466 shares to Mr. Dominicis and 66,972 shares to Mr. Bulfin.
+These numbers include the March 12, 2012 grant of performance based restricted stock made to Mr. Zoley (100,000 shares), Mr. Evans (20,000 shares), Mr. Hurley (20,000 shares), Mr. Dominicis (20,000 shares) and Mr. Bulfin (15,000 shares).
+The March 12, 2012 grant will be forfeited if GEO does not achieve \$1.35 billion in total revenue for the fiscal year ending December 30, 2012 as certified by the compensation committee, which equals 80% of GEO's targeted revenue for its fiscal year ending December 30, 2012.

-Our Compensation Committee has historically granted awards under our equity compensation plans either at the time of our annual shareholders meetings or following the end of our fiscal year in connection with the completion of our annual compensation cycle, however, in October 2008 and October 2009 we granted stock options to management and employees, in June 2009 we granted restricted stock awards to management.
+Our Compensation Committee has historically granted awards under our equity compensation plans either at the time of our annual shareholders meetings or following the end of our fiscal year in connection with the completion of our annual compensation cycle; however, in October 2008 and October 2009 we granted stock options to management and employees, and in June 2009 we granted restricted stock awards to management.
 We did not grant any equity awards during the 2010 fiscal year.
-On March 1, 2011 we granted stock options and restricted stock awards to employees, management and non-employee directors.
-As described above, some of the awards that were granted to our named executive officers and other senior management are performance-based awards.
+On March 1, 2011, April 15, 2011 and March 12, 2012, we granted stock options and restricted stock awards to employees, management and non-employee directors.
+Some of the awards that were granted to senior management are performance-based awards.
 In the future, we may from time to time grant equity awards throughout the year.
 Equity compensation awards are priced as of the close of business on the date of grant.